 Heating pads are used to trigger reflex physical reactions that reduce pain, relax tight muscles, and control muscle spasms.
 Applying superficial heat to skin increases local blood flow which reduces stiffness, and it also stimulates thermoreceptors.
 Thermoreceptors are the body's temperature responders and they block pain transmitters before they reach the brain.
 There are several types of heating pads, including microwavable, chemical, water, and electric.

 Electric heating pads are a popular option.
-These heating pads are made of a sturdy material that houses an inner coil that heats up when the pad is plugged into an electrical outlet.
+These devices are made of a sturdy material that houses an inner coil that heats up when the pad is plugged into an electrical outlet.
 They usually have a removable, washable fabric cover.
-The advantage of an electric heating pad is its ability to produce a uniform amount of heat throughout the pad.
+The advantage of an electric device is its ability to produce a uniform amount of heat throughout the pad.
 The disadvantage is that they've been linked to burns and other injuries and must be used with care.

 Only approved heating pads can be used by health care workers to treat patients.
-A special "medical use" designation is required due to accidental burns and injury of patients who are unable to sense the change in temperature, or unable to communicate that skin is becoming too hot.
-These heating pads must have more than one type of sensor to control the electrical output.
+A special "medical use" designation is required due to accidental burns and injury to patients who are unable to sense the change in temperature, or unable to communicate that skin is becoming too hot.
+These devices must have more than one type of sensor to control the electrical output.